Buda Castle: tickets, tours, opening hours and more

 Joaquín Montaño

 One of the things that catches your attention when you are studying what to see in Budapest is its division into two large areas: Pest and Buda.
-In the case of the second sector no one can miss the complex that forms the so-called Buda Castle.
+In the case of the second sector nobody can miss the complex that forms the so-called Buda Castle.

 Tickets in the Buda Castle complex

-The gardens, the main courtyard and the surroundings of the Buda Castle are free, so you can wander around for as long as you like.
-However, the three wings of the main building house different institutions that do require an entrance fee for you to visit them.
+The gardens, the main courtyard and the surroundings of the Castle are free, so you can walk around as long as you want.
+However, the three wings of the main building house different institutions that do require an entrance fee to visit.
+However, you can book the Budapest Card and get discounts or even free admission to some of these institutions.

-• Hungarian National Gallery: about 9 € for the permanent exhibitions, with a 50% discount for EU youth between 6 and 26 years old, as well as for seniors over 62 years old.
+• Hungarian National Gallery: around 9 € for the permanent exhibitions, with a 50% discount for young people of the EU between 6 and 26 years, as well as for over 62 years.
+Free with the Budapest Card

 The best option: a guided tour of the castle and its neighborhood.